USDA. Rural Development; Iowa State University.

 USDA.
 Economic Research Service.

-Examines the growth in organic markets, price premiums and characteristics of the customer base.
+This 2009 bulletin examines the growth in organic markets, price premiums and characteristics of the customer base.
 Explores successful supply chains.

 DOC.
 United States Patent and Trademark Office.